 Tokyo National Museum

-Home to the world’s largest collection of Japanese art, this outstanding museum has exhibits including antique kimonos, paper-thin pottery and classical woodblock prints.
+One of the world's largest art museums, this outstanding attraction has exhibits including antique kimonos, paper-thin pottery and classical woodblock prints.

 Meiji Jingu is a pleasant and calming shrine close to Harajuku Station.
 Originally built as a tribute to the Emperor Meiji and his wife, the shrine is located in a breathtaking evergreen forest environment.

-Expats in Tokyo can also explore the traditional Japanese Kabuki theatre.
-This is an attraction that may be more suited for the more culturally adventurous expats.
+Here, expats in Tokyo can also explore the traditional Japanese Kabuki theatre.
 The Kabuki-za is the main venue for such performances and is set in a beautiful building.